adesandr/GliderThrow_Meter/docs/get-started/index.rst

 The HTML pages are developed using the Bootstrap framework for the layout and JQuery for the Javascript calls embedded in the pages.

-To date, the software development only takes into account one client board.
+.. note:: To date, the software development only takes into account one client board.

 Functional requirement
 ======================